eclipse-kuksa/kuksa-databroker/doc/kuksa_analysis/kuksa_use_cases.md

 **Priority:** High

 **Preconditions:**
+ * Signal Consumer and Provider contain a valid authentication token to connect and perform calls to Databroker.
  * Provider can read from Vehicle Network.
- * Signal Consumer contains a valid authentication token to connect and perform calls to Databroker.
- * Provider should have published some signal values to Databroker before calling GetValues.
+ * Provider can publish signal values to Databroker.

 **Special requirements:**